 Grieving loss is a very individual and human process.
 It is important to give yourself time in this process and not to put pressure on yourself to behave or act a certain way.

 It’s also important to look after yourself during this difficult time e.g. eating regularly, having a regular sleep routine.

-Another form of loss includes parents getting divorced, and this can trigger the same sorts of feelings and emotions as physical bereavement or loss.
+Another form of loss includes parents getting divorced.
+This can trigger the same sorts of feelings and emotions as physical bereavement or loss.
 This can be a very difficult time but it is important to remember it is not your fault.
-Childline has some excellent coping strategies for this situation.
+The Childline website has some excellent coping strategies for this situation.

 Difficulties with sleep come in many different forms.

 - just simply not getting enough quality shut eye.